 I wasn’t ready.
 I wasn’t ready for the winter semester.
 I wasn’t ready for winter.

-I’d recharged my social and political batteries at the festival and spending time with my husband, but I needed a break from most things.
+I’d recharged my social and political batteries, but I needed a break from most things.

-I took long walks through the cold forest with my husband, and foraged the occasional mushroom.
-I even woke him early one morning, so he could fly the drone over foggy fields.
+I took long walks through the cold forest, and foraged the occasional mushroom.

 In an effort to reduce my hate for the cold season, I am trying to notice what I love about fall and winter.
 I have to admit, the foggy mornings in early fall are hard to hate.